jamauro/method/README.md

 });
 ```

 3. Dynamically import function(s).
 These do not have to be inside a `/server` folder.
-This will also prevent the code from being shipped to the client and being inspectable via the browser console.
+This will prevent the code being inspectable via the browser console.

 ```js
 export const create = createMethod({